-SAS/SECURE must be installed on the SAS server machine, the client machine, and possibly other machines, depending on the SAS software that requires encryption.
+SAS/SECURE must be installed on the SAS server computer, the client computer, and possibly other computers, depending on the SAS software that requires encryption.
 For installation details, see the SAS documentation for the software that uses encryption.

 For examples of configuring and using SAS/SECURE in your environment, see Chapter 3, "Data Security Technologies: Examples," on page 21.